thomasebsmith/rhubarb-os/README.md

 ### Drivers
 A limited set of drivers for common Raapberry Pi peripherals is built in.
 More drivers are available through the marketplace.
+Official marketplace drivers are automatically suggested for attached peripherals.

 ## Project Roadmap
 ### v0.1 &mdash; In Progress